Nadin Ercegović

-Nadin Ercegović (born February 2, 1973) is a former tennis player that played for Yugoslavia and Croatia.
+Nadin Ercegović (born 2 February 1973) is a former tennis player who played for Yugoslavia and Croatia.

+Career

 Together with Gorana Matić, Maja Murić and Maja Palaveršić, she was a member of the original Croatian Fed Cup team in 1992.
 Her best singles result was reaching the second round of the 1994 Australian Open.
 She also won three ITF titles, in Melbourne, Marsa, and Mondorf-les-Bains, respectively.